ErMax-Inc/fraction-calculator/README.md

-# fraction-calculator
+# Fraction Calculator
-Calculates different types of fractions.
+This program can calculate different types of fractions.